 4. The Olde Pink House

 Originally a mansion built for Noble Hardee, this hidden gem is now home to an antique shop.
 A beautiful cast iron balcony surrounds the building, beckoning visitors to enter.
 Interestingly enough, the Noble Hardee mansion is one of the few houses in Savannah to be left unrestored.
-Nonetheless, many Savannah inhabitants believe that the run-down state of the mansion adds character and reveals its true age.
+Nonetheless, many Savannah inhabitants believe that the run-down state of the estate adds character and reveals its actual age.
 If you’re interested in dropping by, you can find Alex Raskins Antiques at 44l Bull Street.

 6. Leopold’s Ice Cream

 Anyone who’s ever been to Savannah can tell you that a trip to Leopold’s is a staple.
 This famous ice cream shop has been in the same family since it was founded in 1919 and has managed to keep its recipes secret too!
 My favorite flavor to order at Leopold’s?
 Chocolate chewies and cream.

 7. The Cathedral of Saint John the Baptist

 Did you know that Georgia’s original charter prevented Catholics from settling in the state?
 At the time, it was feared that Catholics would be likely to side with the Spaniards in Florida.
 Nonetheless, after the passing of years, this prohibition slowly faded away, leading the construction of Savannah’s Cathedral of St. John the Baptist.
 The church is now an icon of the city, with 81 gorgeous stained glass windows lining the walls.
 Many features of the cathedral are a nod towards Savannah’s Irish heritage and Saint Patrick.